davidje13/tty-typesetter/README.md

 ## Known limitations

-Apple Terminal does not understand emoji sequences, but its font does.
+Apple Terminal does not understand grapheme clusters, but its font does.
 This leads to strange output in some situations.
 For example `echo '1\t2\n\U1f9d3\U1f3fd\t2'` will print: